top of page

 Mr. Young currently resides in Leander, Texas, with his wife, Jennifer, and their three children.

 Emely Chacon is the assistant director of the Weiss Band, where she began her career in 2022.
-She oversees all aspects of the woodwind program, as well as directing the Concert Band.
+She oversees all aspects of the woodwind program, private lessons, and directs the Symphonic Band.

 Ms. Chacon is a native Texan from San Antonio.
-Before her position at Weiss, she attended Texas State University, where she received her Bachelor of Music Education.
+She attended Texas State University, where she received her Bachelor of Music Education.
 During her time at Texas State, Ms. Chacon studied clarinet with Dr. Vanguel Tangarov.
 She gained experience performing with various ensembles such as the Texas State Symphonic Winds, Bobcat Marching Band, Texas State Clarinet Choir, and other small ensembles.

 Ms. Chacon's professional affiliations include the Texas Music Educators Association, Texas Bandmasters Association, National Band Association, and International Clarinet Association.

-Outside of music Ms. Chacon enjoys spending time with family in San Antonio, traveling, and being active.
+Outside of music Ms. Chacon enjoys spending time with family, traveling, playing video games, and being active.

 Emely Chacon